ERP for Commerce

 Return rates - on the trail of returns

-Returns are increasingly burdening online trade.
-A key figure that is often used in a business context is the return rate.
+Returns are an increasing burden on online retail.
+A frequently used indicator in a business context is the returns rate.
 Returns are ordered goods that ...

 Successful in e-commerce: Sell online with SAP Business One

-SAP Business One is now used worldwide in a wide variety of companies.
-Small and medium-sized companies from a wide variety of industries rely ...
+SAP Business One is now used in a wide variety of companies around the world.
+Small and medium-sized companies from a wide range of industries rely on ...

-Once we lived in the countryside, then in cities and now on the web.
-That's what it says in the movie...
+Once we lived in the country, then in cities and now on the net.
+That's what the film says ...

 ShopERP - SAP Business One becomes an eCommerce system